 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
-To clean the ground under the hospital, the ground was scrapped and lime was spread over it.
-The bodies of the dead were moved to the cleaned area, and the area they had lain was scrapped and lime was spread over it.
+To clean the ground under the hospital, the ground was scraped and lime was spread over it.
+The bodies of the dead were moved to the cleaned area, and the area they had lain was scraped and lime was spread over it.

 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
 The Japanese finally acknowledge that they had to do something, so the opened a new POW camp at Cabanatuan.